University of Redlands Town & Gown announces honorees for Awards of Distinction

 Marilyn is known as a selfless community servant, whose nominators say, "works her tail off, gets her hands dirty and fully commits."
 She has served on the boards of the Redlands Symphony, the Redlands Historical Museum and the University of Redlands Alumni Association.
 Marilyn has spent decades working as a volunteer for many local agencies, and she established the John W. Solter Endowed Scholarship for speech therapy students at the U of R.

-• Steven Wilson, family practice physician, In Your Best Interest Medical Clinic.
+• Dr. Steven Wilson, family practice physician, In Your Best Interest Medical Clinic.

 Steven is described by his nominators as “a tremendous role model, living publicly the life he encourages the community and his patients to live.”
-He is recognized for his professional contributions and service to the community, as one who is devoted to promoting fitness and wellness in the Redlands area by establishing the Ride Yourself Fit, Walk Yourself Fit and Eat Yourself Fit health and wellness programs.
+He is recognized for his professional contributions and service to the community, as one who is devoted to promoting health and wellness in the Redlands area by establishing the Ride Yourself Fit, Walk Yourself Fit and Eat Yourself Fit wellness programs.

 The University Town & Gown invites the community to celebrate and honor these individuals at a gala event, "Making a World of Difference" to be held at the Orton Center, March 5, 2016.
 For more information, call 909-748-8011.